 Pat Tuholske, wildcrafter and wreath artist

 My Wild Wreaths are crafted from Ozark native grasses, wayside weeds, wildflowers, tree bark, lichen, moss, seeds, cones, feathers and everlasting flowers from our organic garden ... promptly dried after harvest to maintain color and durability.
 With proper care, your wreath can be treasured for years.

 My wild wreaths are environmental works of art containing only natural materials.
 As I weave these gifts of the wild, I envision each as a healing portal into Nature.... a pathway lit by the eternal flame of spirit.
 The eternal circle.

 Field Journal - The Secret Life of Wreaths

 My Twig and Feather Art is sculpted from twigs, lichens, seeds, acorns, feathers and other Ozark offerings from the wild.
-My feathers are ethically sourced from the wild or farm.
+My feathers are ethically sourced from farm, field, sanctuaries and pet owners.
 With proper care, your twig and feather art can be treasured for years.

 They are environmental works of art containing only natural materials.
 Each one tells a story of a niche in Nature ... a deep moment of connection with the spirit of place.
 Listen for the whisper of their story.

 Blend contains burdock root, sheep sorrel, slippery elm bark, turkey rhubarb root.
 All ingredients are wildcrafted.